How the Shopify API for Mobile Apps Works (And Why It’s Important)

 What Makes MobiLoud a Better Option?

-If you have a well-optimized and responsive mobile website, you’re 90% of the way to having a great-looking mobile app.
+If you have a well-optimized and responsive mobile website, you’re 90% of the way to having the perfect mobile app.
 All that’s needed are some small UI tweaks, and integration with native mobile push notifications.

 Custom development is overkill for Shopify sites, while app builders limit you too much.